We remember the perished. We remember the survived and their path to survival.

 ⑥ Other Spots

-If you have time, we can visit several other spots, including current Kobe synagogue, Former Jewish residents’ houses in Kobe, old custom office building, good observatory and so on.
+If you have time, we cam visit several other spots, including Kobe’s synagogue, a former Jewish residents’ home in Kobe, the old customs office building, an observatory and so on.